soneraydin/MonteCarloJackknife.jl/README.md

 # MonteCarloJackknife.jl

 MonteCarloJackknife.jl is a Julia package for fast and scalable **Monte Carlo approximation of the delete-d jackknife** estimators.
 Instead of exhaustively evaluating all possible delete-d subsamples, the package estimates jackknife quantities by randomly sampling a user-specified number of subsamples, making the method practical for large datasets and computationally expensive estimators.
+Historically, the exact implementation of delete-d jackknife procedure has been limited to only small datasets and simple statistics.
+However, this package bypasses those limitations via leveraging Monte Carlo simulation methodology and high-performance computing capabilities of the Julia language; paving the way for its application to large-scale machine learning models.

 ## Features